 (iv) the nature of any action the ELNO has taken or intends to take; and

-(e) where it restricts, suspends, terminates (including when a Subscriber resigns) or reinstates a Subscriber's ability to act as a Subscriber in the Jurisdiction or a Subscriber’s User’s access to or use of the ELN, Promptly notify the Registrar of that restriction, suspension, termination or reinstatement.
+(e) where it restricts, suspends, terminates (including when a Subscriber resigns) or reinstates a Subscriber's ability to act as a Subscriber in the Jurisdiction or a Subscriber’s User’s access to or use of its ELN, Promptly notify the Registrar of that restriction, suspension, termination or reinstatement; and

+(f) Promptly notify any ELNO with which it Interoperates in writing if the ELNO knows or has reasonable grounds to suspect that a Subscriber has committed, is committing or is about to commit a Suspension Event or Termination Event.
+The notification must include:

+(i) the name of the Subscriber; and

+(ii) the details of the material breach or impending material breach; and

+(iii) the ELNO’s reason for that belief; and

+(iv) the nature of any action the ELNO has taken or intends to take; and

+(g) where it suspends or terminates a Subscriber as a result of a Suspension Event or Termination Event or reinstates a Subscriber’s ability to act as a Subscriber in the Jurisdiction, Promptly notify any ELNO with which it Interoperates of that suspension, termination or reinstatement.

 14.8 ELNO must restrict, suspend or terminate Subscriber if directed by Registrar